duvbolone/X-Plane-DatarefJSON/README.md

 # X-Plane-DatarefJSON

-All X-Plane datarefs formatted in json
+All X-Plane datarefs formatted in JSON format

 Datarefs I used where compiled by Laminar Research on:`Fri Dec  9 15:10:07 2022` for version `1208`